 There are many resources for best practices in test development, and our authors and content developers follow all of them when creating UWorld Nursing products.
 Best practices include recruiting, training, and retaining faculty nationwide to ensure that UWorld products reflect national, not regional, standards.
 Once questions are submitted, our internal team of nurses review each question and document that the right answer is right and the wrong answers are wrong using evidence-based references that support expansive rationales to help the learner.
 This same methodology was implemented during the creation of UWorld’s NGN practice questions, and the result is a growing bank of questions that closely adhere to the prototype questions shared with the community by NCSBN.

 Next Generation NCLEX question development is already underway at UWorld.
-An additional set of assignable NGN questions, including case studies (6 questions) and stand-alone practice questions will be added to our Learning Platform for Nursing soon.
+An additional bank of assignable NGN questions, including case studies (6 questions) and stand-alone practice questions will be added to our Learning Platform for Nursing soon.
 Our goal is for students and educators to feel confident when preparing for the NGN launch in 2023.

 As a former educator, do you have any words of advice for educators that are beginning to prepare or are concerned about preparing students for NextGen?

 As a former nursing educator, I would recommend that faculty focus on teaching the NCSBN Clinical Judgment Measurement Model (NCJMM) to best prepare students for the NGN questions on the exam.
 The components of the Model can be easily incorporated in both fundamentals and advanced nursing content in the classroom and clinical settings.
 I also strongly encourage faculty to thoroughly explore the NCSBN website prior.
-While browsing the website, it is most important to thoroughly read the NCLEX-RN test plan or NCLEX-PN test plan.
+While browsing the website, it is most important to thoroughly read the NCLEX-RN or NCLEX-PN Test Plan.
 The Test Plan is based on data collected from RNs (or PNs) that are actively working as clinicians.
 They indicate which activities are relevant for current practice and then rate the importance and frequency of each activity.
 This data is analyzed and used to determine the passing standard and the content that will be included on each exam.
 When authors submit questions, each question must be linked to an activity statement in the Test Plan or it is not included on the exam.
 UWorld follows this model as well.
-All UWorld practice questions, including our new NGN questions, are linked to the current Test Plans to ensure that students are fully prepared for success on NCLEX.”
+All UWorld practice questions, including our new NGN questions, are linked to the current Test Plans to ensure that students are fully prepared for success on NCLEX.

 While nursing schools wait with some level of apprehension to see how the changes in the NCLEX will affect their programs, curricula, and instruction, there is general consensus that the long-awaited NGN is a necessary adjustment and will better gauge critical thinking and clinical readiness.
 As educators continue implementing their transition plans, and with thought leaders like Dr. Sutherland leading the way, there is no doubt that the next generation of nurses will be well-prepared for both exam and clinical success.